cybriq/kismet/doc/tokens.md

 Validator tokens grant the a spot in the validator queue for a target validator set size of 60 with 60 usages per token, with expiry at 86400 seconds after issuance.

-This permits an effective maxmimum of 120 running validators at any given time, but the real effective maximum number of validators is around 90.
+This permits an effective maximum of 120 running validators at any given time, but the real effective maximum number of validators is around 90.

 Issuance rate aims for 2 tokens per minute to effectively provide 2 minutes of coverage for the network